This extension integrates GitLab into Visual Studio Code. After you set up the extension, you can:

 Git: Clone - Search for and clone projects for every GitLab instance you set up.
 Read more, Official Documentation

 Git: Add Remote... - Add existing projects as remote from every GitLab instance you set up.

 This extension requires you to create a GitLab personal access token, and assign it to the extension:

 - Install the extension from the Visual Studio Marketplace and enable it.
 If you use an unofficial version of VS Code, install the extension from the Open VSX Registry.

-- Create a personal access token with the
+- If you did not sign in with OAuth, create a personal access token with the

 - Copy the token.
 For security reasons, this value is never displayed again, so you must copy this value now.